Bronchogenic Cysts: Causes and Treatments

 Understanding the causes, symptoms, diagnosis, and treatment options for bronchogenic cysts is crucial for healthcare professionals and patients alike.

-What Are Bronchogenic Cysts?
+What are Bronchogenic Cysts?

 Bronchogenic cysts are fluid-filled sacs that arise from the bronchial tree.
 They are typically lined with respiratory epithelium and may contain mucous glands, cartilage, and smooth muscle.
 These cysts can be asymptomatic or present with a range of symptoms depending on their size and location.

-Bronchogenic Cyst vs. Lung Cyst
+Bronchogenic Cyst vs. Lung Cyst vs. CPAM

 Bronchogenic cysts, on the other hand, are congenital and arise from abnormal budding of the tracheobronchial tree during fetal development.